 Please take a look at my new website An Anorexic's Alphabet, which focuses on my latest work: a graphic chapbook that uses text, fonts, and illustration to take readers inside the distorted, intellectualized, defensive, little-understood, and eerily intriguing mindset of the anorexic.
 (And for a video version of the work, see YouTube.)

 Besides introducing my own work, this website is also about other writers' books.
 On my blog, TraveLit, you'll find reviews of travel literature, a field I covered as a book columnist for the Christian Science Monitor and have continued to explore.
 My most recent review looks at The Socrates Express, by Eric Weiner, a witty, and insightful journey that manages to make philosophy fun.

-I was born in New York City, and I’ve lived in London, San Francisco, and New Guinea.
-I now live with my husband in Cambridge, MA, and Sanibel, FL.
+I was born in New York City, I attended Hunter College High School, and I concentrated in Ancient Greek at Harvard.
+For many years, I taught writing at the Radcliffe Seminars and at Emmanuel College.
+I live with my husband in Cambridge, Massachusetts, and in Sanibel, Florida.

 My books are available on Amazon and both Lost Among the Baining and Faint Praise are available both as Kindle editions and as ebooks on Smashwords.